Qingyueee/DECLUST/README.md

 ```
 > ⚠️ The provided marker genes and cell type annotations must exist in the single-cell dataset.

-## 📬 Quick Example on simulated data
+## 📬 Quick example to run DECLUST on a simulated data

 ```bash
 # 1. Download DECLUST